• Skip to primary navigation

 While this is something we noted in writing From Freezer to Table and From Freezer to Cooker, our testing has proven that most frozen foods, including bananas, should be consumed within 3-6 months for optimal flavor and freshness.

-How to Defrost Frozen Bananas
+How to Defrost Bananas

 Depending on how quickly you need to use your bananas, there are a few easy ways to thaw them: